Go Back Up

 Clients are protected from dishonest conduct

-As mentioned earlier, all brokers must have an insurance license to be compliant.
+As mentioned earlier, all brokers must have an insurance license.
 This involves staying up to date in continued education, professional competence, ethical conduct, and insurance-related financial services.
-Working with a broker allows clients to confidently feel they will be treated fairly with their best interests represented.
+Working with a broker allows clients to confidently feel you will treat them fairly while representing their best interests.

 It’s also essential that brokers remain impartial.
 Brokers can inform clients about loopholes and other potential policy pitfalls.
 Essentially, a broker works as an extension of their client’s business, so clients should receive an honest opinion they can trust.